JochimM/Delfi-PQ_FDIR/README.md

 On a memory map (rectangular) with three different colors for three gradations in errors.

 ## Structure of software and hardware interface
 For the purpose of testing the FDIR testing software, an Arduino Uno board serves as hardware, representing the OBC of a CubeSat.
 Furthermore, a serial connection provides the communication with the PC to read out the performance of the software,  written in Python.
+Note that the maximum length of the message is set to 16 bits.

 ### Arduino Block diagram